For the Sake of a Crown – the Marriage of John of Gaunt and Constance of Castile

 Edward, the Black Prince

 It must have caused quite a scandal at the time.
 Although a reputed beauty, Joan’s bigamous marriage to William Montague was well-known – and he was still alive.
-She had 5 children by her 1st husband, Thomas Holland.
-Moreover, she was 33 years of age, 2 years older than her prince.
+She had five children by her first husband, Thomas Holland.
+Moreover, she was 33 years of age, two years older than her prince.
 She hardly appeared ‘queen’ material.

 However, according to the Chandos Herald Joan was “a lady of great worth…. very beautiful, pleasing and wise”.
-Edward III sent one of his own people to the pope to ask permission for the marriage, which was swiftly granted.
+Edward III sent one of his own people to the pope to ask permission for the marriage, which was swiftly granted, securing the papal dispensations needed, given Edward and Joan were related withing the prohibited degrees (they were first cousins once removed).

-With great ceremony Edward and Joan were married at Windsor on 10th October 1361, by the Archbishop of Canterbury.
+With great ceremony Edward and Joan were married at Windsor on 10th October 1361, by the Archbishop of Canterbury and in the presence of the king and queen.
 Shortly after the wedding, the couple moved to Berkhamsted, where the king visited them after Christmas.

 In 1363 they moved their entire household to Bordeaux, after the prince was given the Duchy of Aquitaine by his father.
 Their court there was lavish, exceeding the king’s own in brilliance.